API and CSV are the two ways that you can import your cryptocurrency transaction history into ZenLedger.

 API, which stands for Application Programming Interface, is an automated way that ZenLedger can pull in read-only data using exchange keys or public wallet addresses.

-What you provide: We need the wallet address or exchange keys.
+What you provide: You only need to give us the wallet address or exchange keys.
 The rest happens automatically!

 Does it refresh?
 Yes, you can refresh at any time to pull in the most recent data.